 Product

 The product we will introduce to the Hudson Valley Renegades is product personalization for T-shirts and baseball hats.
 Fans at Renegades games will be able to get custom names and numbers printed onto their Renegades apparel.
 This will be done by bringing in a heat press machine for t-shirts.
-Heat transfer graphics would also be needed, and they would include letters, numbers and custom Renegades graphics.
+Heat transfer graphics would also be needed, and they would include letters, numbers, and custom Renegades graphics.
 Also, blank t-shirts should be brought in so fans could get t-shirts totally customized how they want them.
 Existing t-shirts and hats that the renegades also sell could be used, and be printed on.
 This product would allow the Renegades to give fans a more customized experience, and promote the buying of Renegades apparel.
 The printing customization of the apparel would be done in the stadium, as soon as the customer requests it.
 Because it can be printed very quickly, right in front of the customer, they will not have to wait more than a few minutes to get their favorite gear customized.
 That means they could get it customized and wear their new apparel during the game.
 The process of customizing is extremely easy to perform, and would require very little specialized training for the Renegades current employees.
 You just put the shirt on the platform, put the letters, numbers, or custom graphic on top, and clamp down.
 The whole process only takes a couple of minutes.
 The customization fans can experience will give fans an extras incentive to buy a hat or shirt at the stadium, because of the added bonus of putting their own name on it.
 Based on this new product, we would also incorporate promotions and events to introduce and promote this customization.
 For example, there could be a night where you get free customization with the purchase of a t-shirt.

 Product Market and Competition